watchtower-dev/home/content/docs/get-started/index.md

 >   -H 'Authorization: Bearer <YOUR_TOKEN>'
 > ```

-6. Refreshing [app.watchtower.dev](https://app.watchtower.dev) should show your new monitor scheduled to run every 60 minutes!
+6. [The App](https://app.watchtower.dev) now shows your new monitor scheduled to run every 60 minutes!